Pennsylvania's State Correctional Institutions

 Quehanna Motivational Boot Camp

 (Clearfield County) opened in June 1992 as the Department of Corrections' first military-style motivational boot camp.
 Inmates assigned to the boot camp undergo a rigid six-month disciplinary and training program, which, if successfully completed, will result in placement in a community corrections center or a contract facility for an additional six months.
-The boot camp accommodates both male and female offenders.
+The boot camp accommodates both male and female inmates.

 (Somerset County) opened in May 1993 as a state prison for men.